catamphetamine/libphonenumber-js/README.md

 // }]
 ```

-If the text being searched in is big enough (say, a hundred kilobytes) then one can use `PhoneNumberSearch` class to perform the search asynchronously.
+If the text being searched in is big enough (say, a hundred kilobytes) then one can use `PhoneNumberSearch` class to perform the search asynchronously (e.g. by employing `requestIdleCallback` or `requestAnimationFrame` to avoid freezing the user interface).

 ```js
 import { PhoneNumberSearch } from 'libphonenumber-js'